Dental Assistant Job Description

 Learn With Pittsburgh Career Institute

 Pittsburgh Career Institute can help you if you want to get your education and certification in dental assisting.
-Our 10-month program is designed to prepare you for the CDA exam so you can certify as a dental assistant as quickly as possible.
 Read our blog to learn requirements to enroll in dental school, or contact us to learn more about the program